-Many people in our community have shared that once they spoke to school, there was an instant way to reduce the pressure.
+Many carers in our community have shared that once they spoke to school, there was an instant way to reduce the pressure.
 Don't assume they can't or won't help.

 Help has come in many guises for our community, from simple Zoom sessions with classmates to feel more connected, to the offer that a child can drop some non core subjects.

-This may be family, friends or your neighbourhood.
-They may not be able to 'homeschool' for you, but there may be other things they can do, to make life a bit easier.
+This may be family, friends or our neighbourhood.
+They may not be able to 'homeschool' for us, but there may be other things they can do, to make life a bit easier.